anita-lee/flask-warbler/README.md

 Visit [http://localhost:5001/](http://localhost:5001/) in your browser to see the results.
 `
+## Contributions

+* Create database using Flask-SQLAlchemy
+* Create forms using Flask-WTF
+* Backend server routes
+* Wrote unit and integration tests

 ## Future

-1. Testing
+1. More Testing
+2. Allow Private Accounts
+3. Add Admin Users
+4. User Blocking
+5. Direct Messages

 ## Acknowledgments

-Inspiration, code snippets, etc.
-* Rithm School
+Rithm School